razi-rais/eth-wikipedia-changetracker/Documentation/Setup.md

    personal.listAccounts
    ```
    ![Alt text](/DocumentationImages/Rinkeby/4-listaccounts.jpg?raw=true)
-6. Get the account ID from the command above (in green text in screenshot above) and save this in a Notepad.
+6. Get the account ID from the command above (in green text in screenshot above) and save the account ID and Password in a Notepad.
 7. Go to the following URL: https://www.rinkeby.io/#faucet
    ![Alt text](/DocumentationImages/Rinkeby/5-rinkeby.jpg?raw=true)
 8. Click on the "Tweet" link and paste your account ID into the 0x00000000... and Tweet it to your Twitter account.